Neck and back pain is nothing to be taken lightly.

 These terms are often used interchangeably, but none of them present an accurate description of what is happening inside your body.

 Between each of the vertebrae in your spine, you have a disc made of a soft, spongy material (the nucleus pulposus) inside a membrane (the annulus fibrosus), much like a stress ball.

-Normally, the disc is designed to act as a shock absorber and allow your spine to bend, twist, and move.
+Normally, your intervertebral discs are designed to act as a shock absorber and allow your spine to bend, twist, and move without friction.
 But if there is enough force or pressure, the nucleus pulposus can push against the membrane, causing a disc protrusion (also known as a prolapse or bulging disc).